COVID-19 Visitation Restrictions

 - Upon entry, must go directly to and from the patient’s location and are not permitted to wait in other areas.
 Café and espresso bar areas are not open to visitors at this time, except for payment of pre-arranged additional patient room meal tray.

-- Must leave and exit the premises at the request of the nurse supervisor, if needed.
+- Must leave and exit the premises at the request of the nurse supervisor or clinic leadership, if needed.

 - Overnight stays are restricted and only permitted if coordinated with the nurse manager and nursing house supervisor.